SkyFallen196/WhisperTyping/Readme.md

 **WhisperTyping** is my personal fork of **VoiceTyper Pro**.

 A minimalist GUI app for real-time speech-to-text via the **Groq API** that **types wherever your cursor is**.
-For Windows, a portable `.exe` is available—just double-click to run.
+For Windows, a portable `.exe` is available - just double-click to run.

-> From the fork author: this matters to me because of **spasticity**—long typing sessions are hard.
-The goal is to minimize key presses and make voice input truly convenient.
+> From the author of the fork: this is important to me because of problems with spasticity in my hands -  typing for long periods of time is difficult for me.
+The goal is to speed up interaction with the PC and make voice input truly convenient.

 ---

 ## Why this fork

-* Portable **Windows `.exe`** — runs with no installation and no external deps
+* Portable **Windows `.exe`** - runs with no installation and no external deps
 * Backend switch: **Deepgram → Groq API**
 * Ongoing small improvements for daily use